Things to Do in Downtown Boothbay Harbor, Maine

 Whether you are planning a much-needed getaway or want to stay for a couple of days after a business meeting, there are so many remarkable destinations in Boothbay Harbor to explore.
 This classic Maine town has a rocky coastline and an abundance of outdoor activities to enjoy.
 Here at The Russell House, our innkeeper and staff want to make you feel welcome and at home during your stay.
 We are excited to share our expert knowledge about how to spend your time in Boothbay Harbor.

-Browse below for a brief overview of things to do in Boothbay Harbor.
-Then, request a copy of our Boothbay Harbor Vacation Guide for an even more indepth look at everything you can experience in beautiful Midcoast Maine.
+Browse below for a brief overview of things to do in the Boothbay Harbor and Midcoast region.

 There is never a shortage of things to do in downtown Boothbay Harbor and there is an attraction for every type of traveler.
 Enjoy golf?
 There are plenty of golf courses nearby.
 Want a little retail therapy?
 Visit the local shops to find handcrafted products and souvenirs.
 Boothbay Harbor is a boater’s paradise, so rent a boat or go kayaking.
 Enjoy a day at the beach or explore the beautiful rocky Maine coast.